 4.3.
-DIVIDENDS AND DISTRIBUTIONS.
+Dividends and Distributions.

-(a) To the extent that Western Financial Capital Corporation, a Florida corporation wholly owned by Capital ("WFCC") has taxable income for its taxable year ending on the Closing Date (calculated with regard to all prior dividends paid by WFCC), Capital shall cause WFCC to declare and pay a dividend to Capital on the last business day prior to the Effective Time in an amount equal to the minimum dividend sufficient to permit WFCC to eliminate any federal tax liability for its taxable year ending on the Closing Date.
-To the extent Capital has taxable income for its taxable year ending on the Closing Date (calculated with regard to all prior dividends paid by Capital) it shall declare a dividend (the "Final Capital Dividend") to holders of Capital Common Stock, the record date for which shall be the close of business on the last business day prior to the Effective Time, in an amount equal to the minimum dividend sufficient to permit Capital to eliminate any federal tax liability for its taxable year ending on the Closing Date.
-If Capital determines it necessary to declare the Final Capital Dividend, it shall notify Trust at least ten (10) days prior to the date of the Capital Shareholders Meeting (as hereinafter defined), and Trust shall declare a dividend per Trust Common Share to holders of Trust Common Shares, the record date for which shall be the close of business on the last business day prior to the Effective Time, in an amount per share equal to the quotient obtained by dividing (i) the Final Capital Dividend per share of Capital Common Stock paid by Capital by (ii) the Exchange Ratio.
+(a) To the extent that Western Financial Capital Corporation, a Florida corporation wholly owned by Capital ("WFCC") has taxable income for its taxable year ending on the Closing Date (calculated with regard to all prior dividends paid by WFCC), Capital shall cause WFCC to declare and pay a dividend to Capital on the last business day prior to the Effective Time in an amount equal to the minimum dividend sufficient to permit WFCC to eliminate any federal tax liability for its taxable year ending on the Closing Date (calculated with regard to all prior dividends paid by Capital) it shall declare a dividend (the "Final Capital Dividend") to holders of Capital Common Stock, the record date for which shall be the close of business on the last business day prior to the Effective Time, in an amount equal to the minimum dividend sufficient to permit Capital to eliminate any federal tax liability for its taxable year ending on the Closing Date.
+If Capital determines it necessary to declare the Final Capital Dividend, it shall notify Trust at least ten (10) days prior to the date of the Capital Shareholders Meeting (as hereinafter defined), and Trust shall declare a dividend per Trust

+Common Share to holders of Trust Common Shares, the record date for which shall be the close of business on the last business day prior to the Effective Time, in an amount per share equal to the quotient obtained by dividing (i) the Final Capital Dividend per share of Capital Common Stock paid by Capital by (ii) the Exchange Ratio.
 The dividends payable hereunder to holders of Capital Common Stock shall be paid by Capital from Capital funds prior to the Effective Time.
 Such payment shall be effectuated by Capital first paying such funds to the Exchange Agent, as authorized agent for the holders of Capital Common Stock, prior to the Effective Time.
 Thereafter, the Exchange Agent shall pay such funds to the holders of Capital Common Stock upon presentation of the Certificates for exchange in accordance with this Article IV.